fernandolezama/fernandolezama.github.io/publication.md

 Please also see [Google Scholar](https://scholar.google.com/citations?user=LIpiLCoAAAAJ&hl=es) or [DBLP](https://dblp.uni-trier.de/pers/hd/l/Lezama:Fernando).
 All articles that can be downloaded from this page are accepted versions, not final published versions.

-Publication of 57 peer-reviewed publications (48 in the past 5 years) International Scientific Journals	22	(18 in the past 5 years) International Scientific Conferences	29	(24 in the past 5 years) Book Chapters & Articles in Books	2	(0
+Publication of 59 peer-reviewed publications (48 in the past 5 years) International Scientific Journals	22	(18 in the past 5 years) International Scientific Conferences	29	(24 in the past 5 years) Book Chapters & Articles in Books	8	(6 in the past 5 years

 ---